UTA-REST/MAGBOLTZdev/README.md

 # About our wrapper

 As a first step of this project, we decided to build a wrapper to the MAGBOLTZ code.
 This wrapper will enhance the user experiance as the user will have a GUI to interact with.

+# Current plans

+Given that Magboltz uses an inefficient huge set of arrays as its database, we decided to build a better database system as well as modernizing the functions that call those databases.
+The current Magboltz "Gas functions" can be minimized to a single standardized gas function that operates depending on the gas given.
+This standardized gas function should dramatically enhance the running times, as well as enhance the user experiance with the whole system.